Chapter 1 – First of Summer

 His girlfriend, Lori, turned to me, eyes rolling.
 "For about a hundred times at least."

-I was about to launch onto a discussion on guys having a shitty sense of humor when I heard Malcolm call out to someone and the unmistakable slap of a high five.
+I was about to launch onto a monologue on guys having a shitty sense of humor when I heard Malcolm call out to someone and the unmistakable slap of a high five.
 I glimpsed a long muscled leg from outside the screen door.
 The smile froze on my face.

 Instinct, borne out of years of experience, screamed at me that he was here - the obnoxious brute who lived and breathed to see me suffer.
 I should have known.
 He hung out at Malcolm's apartment so much, he already had a key.